 Visitors to the Mythic Coast can follow an artwork and poetry trail from Cleveleys seafront, based on the popular children’s book The Sea Swallow.
 The story continues to Rossall Point Observation Tower.

 Councillor Roger Berry, Neighbourhood Services and Community Safety Portfolio Holder at Wyre Council said: “Installing these new pieces of artwork is a fitting way to complete the coastal defence scheme at Rossall.
-As well as protecting thousands of homes and businesses from flooding, we now have a visually stunning promenade for residents and visitors to enjoy and the work of Stephen Broadbent will really bring our wonderful coastline to life.”
+As well as protecting thousands of homes and businesses from flooding, we now have a visually stunning promenade for residents and visitors.
+Enjoy and the work of Stephen Broadbent that brings our wonderful coastline to life.”

 The Rossall Coastal Defence Scheme

 2km of sea defences (just over a mile) have been replaced between Westway and Fleetwood Golf Course.
-The scheme has taken four years to construct, at a cost of £63m and will protect 7,500 properties from the risk of flooding.
+The scheme has taken four years to construct, at a cost of £63m.
+It will protect 7,500 properties from the risk of flooding.

 Sir James Bevan, the Chief Executive of the Environment Agency and Dean Banks, Balfour Beatty Chief Executive Officer for UK Construction Services were at the opening.
-They were joined by Councillor Roger Berry Neighbourhood Services and Community Safety Portfolio Holder at Wyre Council and Cat Smith MP, in a ribbon cutting ceremony to mark the event.
+They were joined by Councillor Roger Berry Neighbourhood Services and Community Safety Portfolio Holder at Wyre Council and Cat Smith MP.
+A ribbon cutting ceremony was held to mark the event.